Our Services

 Helpful Resources

-Restless legs syndrome causes an irresistible urge to move your legs that gets worse at rest in the evening but eases with movement, and it is highly manageable with steps like checking ferritin, improving sleep habits, adding moderate daytime exercise, and reviewing medications, with targeted treatments if symptoms are frequent.
+Restless legs syndrome (RLS) causes an irresistible urge to move your legs, worsening at rest in the evening and easing with movement.
+It's highly manageable through simple steps: checking ferritin levels, improving sleep habits, adding moderate daytime exercise, and reviewing current medications, with targeted treatments available if symptoms occur frequently.

 If your evenings are hijacked by an irresistible urge to move your legs, you're not alone.
 Restless legs—more formally known as Restless Leg Syndrome (RLS)—can turn what should be relaxing downtime into hours of pacing, stretching, or tossing in bed.